List of Marvel Comics characters: T: Morlock

 Thornn (Lucia Callasantos) is a character appearing in American comic books published by Marvel Comics.
 Created by Rob Liefeld and Fabian Nicieza, she first appeared in X-Force #6 (January 1992) as a member of the Morlocks.
 Thornn is a mutant with a feline appearance and a prehensile tail, as well as enhanced senses, strength, agility, and healing abilities.

 When the Morlocks consider forming an alliance with the Brotherhood of Evil Mutants, Thornn helps convince them to do so.
 They attempt to capture her sister, the X-Force member Feral, but fail.

 Later, she helps X-Force capture her sister when it is revealed that Feral killed several of their family members.

 She later joins X-Corporation and helps save Charles Xavier's life.

 Thornn is depowered after M-Day, but is later shown apparently repowered, though it is implied that only her feline appearance was returned to her and not her enhanced abilities.

 She later joins the mutant nation of Krakoa.

+In other media

+The Morlock Thornn appears in Wolverine versus Sabretooth, voiced by Heather Doerksen.